TouchDeeper/BetaGo/README.md

 7. note!!!: after connection with ridgeback's computer, if your pc also need to run ros, comment out the content added in step 4 and 5 and re-source.
 ### step to login the ridgeback's pc by ssh
 1. `ssh administrator@[IP_ridgeback]`
+2. If you want to open multi-terminal, but don't want to login too much user, you can use tmux to split screen.
+    1. ssh to ridgeback's computer.
+    2. install tmux by 'sudo apt-get install tmux'
+    3. refer to [here](https://www.jianshu.com/p/b67567085856) for tmux's usage.
 ### Step to run the package
 - ur5 and allegro_hand are imported by environment variable RIDGEBACK_URDF_EXTRAS.
 RIDGEBACK_URDF_EXTRAS = your workspace path/src/betago_description/urdf/betago/ridgeback_urdf_extras.xacro
      - method1: set temporary environment variable:`export RIDGEBACK_URDF_EXTRAS=your workspace path/src/betago_description/urdf/betago/ridgeback_urdf_extras.xacro`